 All levels and their associated thresholds are shown in the table below.
 Note that there are no levels above 5000 reputation points.
 In other words, if you collect 5000 reputation points you belong to the group of the best and most reputable players on Whisthub!

 Obviously only registered users can earn reputation points.
 Each new user starts with 10 reputation points and this number can never drop below 1.
 However, if you have already earned reputation points in another game, you will start with 10% of this number, limited to 200.
-In other words, if you have already earned 1200 reputation points in Colour Whist, you start with 120 reputation points in Manille and Wiezen.
+In other words, if you have already earned 1200 reputation points in Colour Whist, you start with 120 reputation points in Manille, Wiezen, Barbu King and Hearts.

 The primary way of earning reputation points is by receiving votes from other players.
 Once a room has finished playing, players having a reputation of at least 20 can upvote each other by clicking on the icon .